Latvia seizes second flat from Russian crime group

 Authorities in Estonia, France, the Netherlands, Switzerland, and the US have also frozen assets amounting to more than €40m over the years, according to Hermitage Capital.

-And investigations are also ongoing in Denmark and Spain, it said.
+And investigations are ongoing in Denmark and Spain, it said.

 "Latvia is transforming from a money-laundering asylum into a strong system in which the police work competently, investigating money laundering and creating significant consequences for those involved in the crime committed against Sergei Magnitsky," Browder said.